Reported

 But where these wolves will come from is anyone’s guess.
 The agency noted that the northern Rocky Mountain states of Idaho, Montana, and Wyoming would be ideal.
 However, the day the final plan was announced, Wyoming’s governor said he had no interest in supplying wolves to Colorado.
 The best candidates for sourcing wolves will likely be individuals from Washington and Oregon, where wolves have established themselves.
 According to Travis Duncan, the public information supervisor for CPW, the state will start formal conversations with collaborative states in the coming months.

 One area in which Colorado has differed from other states, Barnes says, is the impact-based model that will guide day-to-day wolf management.
-Instead of trying to manage wolves at a certain number or restrict them to particular areas—as is common in other states—wildlife officials in Colorado will manage wolves on a case-by-case basis, depending on the effects they’re having on livestock and wildlife.
+Instead of trying to manage wolves at a certain number or restricting them to particular areas—as is common in other states—wildlife officials in Colorado will manage wolves on a case-by-case basis, depending on the effects they’re having on livestock and wildlife.
 “So, if we have 4,000 wolves and they’re not causing any problems, then there is no problem.
 You can’t say there are too many wolves,” Barnes says.
 “But if we have 400 wolves, and they are causing problems, and there’s conflict everywhere, then you definitely have a problem.”

 If problems such as chronic livestock predation persist, the state plans to use a suite of tools that include everything from education to authorized killing, which would be a last resort.
 In between those two things, the state wants to use nonlethal deterrents to avoid conflicts before they start.
-Tools like fladry, strips of tape hung from fencing; wavy tube men, as seen at your local car dealership; and even range riders (cowboys guarding livestock) would be deployed by the state.
+Tools like fladry, strips of tape hung from fencing; wavy tube men, as seen at your local car dealership, and even range riders (cowboys guarding livestock) would be deployed by the state.

 How to fund these programs will likely be an ongoing conversation between the CPW and conservation groups.
 Just days after the plan was released, the state legislature passed a bill to create the “Born to Be Wild” special license plate, which will fund conflict minimization and was put together with support from the Rocky Mountain Wolf Project and state agencies.
-Yet another source for communities learning to live with wolves is the Wolf Conflict Reduction Fund established by the Center for Human Carnivore Coexistence at Colorado State University.
+Yet another source for communities learning to live with wolves is the Wolf Conflict Reduction Fund, established by the Center for Human Carnivore Coexistence at Colorado State University.

 “The plan has much less detail on livestock conflict minimization than it does on other issues, like livestock compensation or response to chronic depredation,” Barnes says.
 “That can be addressed in the first revision of the plan, which we expect to happen in the next few to several years.”

 The relative lack of information on conflict minimization isn’t the only concern held by close watchers of Colorado’s wolf plan.
 Some conservation groups and advocates wonder whether certain aspects of the plan will actually support long-term recovery.
 For instance, Kaitie Schneider, the Colorado wolf representative at Defenders of Wildlife, questions the low bar for removing state protections.
-Wolves would be downgraded from the state’s endangered list to threatened when wolf numbers reach 50 for four years in a row.
+Wolves would be downgraded from the state’s endangered list to “threatened” when wolf numbers reach 50 for four years in a row.
 (This would not affect their status under the federal Endangered Species Act, which protects wolves outside of the northern Rockies, including Colorado.)
 Once the Colorado wolf population reaches 150 for two successive years—or 200 for any period—wolves could be delisted as a non-game animal, meaning a non-hunted species.

 “Models estimate that Colorado may be able to support upwards of 400, 700, 1,500 wolves,” says Schneider, whose organization advocated for a focus on coexistence and nonlethal measures for conflict resolution.
 “So, to be delisted at 150, we thought was low.”